 Yes!
 We use USPS Priority International (6-10 business days) Flat Rate postage to ship our products all over the world.
 The postage fee added to invoices for international delivery has a 4lb maximum weight limit.
 If we determine that your order exceeds this limit, we will need to ship your order in multiple packages, and require additional postage.
 We will send a PayPal invoice for the additional postage to the email address on our invoice.
 Please pay this invoice ASAP so that shipping is not delayed.

 Let us know, and we’ll make it right!
 Please contact us by email ASAP (within 10 business days of receipt of order) if your order is missing items, has the wrong items, or has damaged items included in it.
 Please include photos as an attachment to the email if beneficial to your claim.
 Please be sure to check quantities of stamping blanks before informing us of a single damaged blank, as we often add an extra piece or two to compensate for a stray damaged or mis-stamped blank.

 Yes you can as long as it is canceled before your order is processed on our end.
 Depending on the amount of the order there may be up to 3% that is not refundable due to bank charges.

 In most cases the answer is no. We make most of our stamping blanks “to order” to keep our inventory costs low, so we do not accept returns of unwanted, or over-bought items.
 Our product descriptions have detailed measurements and other pertinent information, to assist you in making the right choice.

-We will accept some items for returns with a 20% restocking fee.
+We will accept some items for returns with a 20% restocking fee, within 10 business days of receipt of order.
 Large orders and custom orders are exempt from this.